Critical Defense Vs HST: Which Ammo Is Better For You?

 The Exception

-While the Critical Defense round is designed for and performs well in short and compact handguns—think M&P Shield—many people still prefer the HST in those same style guns.
-There are, however, some scenarios where Hornady’s Critical Defense may make a more suitable option.
+While the Critical Defense ammunition is specifically designed and performs well in short and compact handguns like the M&P Shield, some people still prefer using the HST in those same types of guns.
+However, there are certain situations where Hornady’s Critical Defense may be a more suitable choice.

-For example, home defense inside a large house where walls are thin and there are multiple occupants.
-We know one of the fundamentals of firearm safety is to know what is beyond your target, but unfortunately, without adequate training, the situation can quickly turn to panic and a complete lack of rational decision-making.
+For instance, in a home defense scenario within a large house where the walls are thin and there are multiple occupants.
+One of the important rules of firearm safety is to be aware of what is beyond your intended target.
+However, without proper training and in a high-stress situation, panic can set in and rational decision-making can be compromised.

 Law Enforcement